 Sediment Filter Bags

-Answer: Thank you for contacting GEI Works with your inquiry.
-Our Taurus Sediment Filter Bags are fabricated using heavy duty needle-punched filter fabric (nonwoven geotextile) which provides high permittivity (water flow).
+Answer: Our Taurus Sediment Filter Bags are fabricated using heavy duty needle-punched filter fabric (nonwoven geotextile) which provides high permittivity (water flow).
 The fine pore structure allows water to flow through freely, while preventing sediment from piping through.
 Another option is woven monofilament, ideal for high flow, rugged, high tensile applications.

 Standard dewatering bag sizes are range from 6' x 6' to 15' x 25' in either an 8 oz or 10 oz nonwoven geotextile.